bsun0802/Zero-DCE/README.md

 ### File Structure

-I reference to paths use relative path, so upon root directory, you need to create
+You need to follow this directory structure as I use **relative** paths.
+Upon root directory, you need to create

 *  a `code/` directory and put python files in it
 * a `data/` directory and put subdirectory and data in it, considering modify `dataset.py` to your needs